 What can MLB do to fix falling attendance?
 Here is a laundry list of actions baseball can take to bolster putting butts in the seats:

-- While it is up to individual teams set ticket prices, there has to be a path for even below average wage earners to attend a game.
+- While it is up to individual teams to set ticket prices, there has to be a path for even below-average wage earners to attend a game.
 Take a look at any game on television.
-With a few exceptions of rivalries or post-season games, a very large portion of the upper decks are empty.
+With a few exceptions of rivalries or post-season games, a very large portion of the upper decks is empty.
 Teams like the Washington Nationals and Colorado Rockies have figured out that you can pack in more fans by offering up those normally empty seats for a very low ticket price.
-The Nationals have $5 tickets and when the Braves played at Turner Field they made several thousand tickets available for $1.
+The Nationals have $5 tickets, and when the Braves played at Turner Field, they made several thousand tickets available for $1.
 Filling up the upper decks with cheap tickets makes sense for fans and teams alike.
 A filled $5 seat will earn a team five bucks.
 An empty seat earns them nothing.
-And fans in cheap seats get just as hungry as the field level fans.
+And fans in cheap seats get just as hungry as the field-level fans.
 Ballparks make a killing on concessions, and even letting fans in the upper decks for free would prove profitable with the extra concessions sales.
 Make super cheap tickets available for the less desirable seats and watch frugal fans pour in.

 - Baseball has been working on ways to decrease the length of a game.
-Ballgames have slowly creeped up in length until it exceeded the three hour mark.
+Ballgames have slowly crept up in length until it exceeded the three-hour mark.
 While fans like me love long games (extra inning for me means free baseball), most do not.
-Many take their youngsters to the game and three hours in a hard plastic seat for a 8 year old is an eternity.
-The pace of play rules implemented by the MLB have helped some.
+Many take their youngsters to the game and three hours in a hard plastic seat for an 8-year-old is an eternity.
+The pace of play rules implemented by the MLB has helped some.
 Batters must now keep one foot in the batter's box (instead of spending 90 seconds adjusting their cup and batting gloves), have a clock to keep the time between innings reasonable, and have the instantaneous intentional walk that shaves a minute or two off of each game, and limiting manager/catcher trips to the mound.
 Baseball needs to do better, setting a goal of two hours and thirty minutes for an average game.
-A pitch clock would be helpful, as would demanding that relief pitchers be ready to pitch as soon as they exit the bullpen and do away with the on-mound warm up tosses during pitching changes (injury related changes exempt).
+A pitch clock would be helpful, as would demanding that relief pitchers be ready to pitch as soon as they exit the bullpen and do away with the on-mound warm-up tosses during pitching changes (injury-related changes exempt).

-- Teams with downtown ballparks should work with the city and run express busses from existing park and rides directly to and from the ballpark.
+- Teams with downtown ballparks should work with the city and run express busses from existing parking areas directly to and from the ballpark.
 This would alleviate fans from having to fight attendance killing traffic and make it much more convenient for fans to get to the game.
 Baseball teams could tout it as their effort to reduce carbon emissions.